TomH131/cafe-fuencarral/README.md

 ### HTML

-The code was ran through the [W3C validator](https://validator.w3.org/#validate_by_input), and only one error was found where a '/' was placed in the wrong place in a paragraph tag.
+The code was put through the [W3C validator](https://validator.w3.org/#validate_by_input), and only one error was found where a '/' was placed in the wrong place in a paragraph tag.
 The error has been fixed.

 ### CSS